How to Write and Submit a Book Review for HRM

 Unless you tell us specifically otherwise, we will use your first name and a last initial to identify you as a HRM Reviewer.
 This protects you from unwanted attention or feedback from an author if you dislike their work, however if you wish to be Completely Anonymous, simply let us know.
 If you prefer to be Known, you can also advise us on how you prefer to be identified.

-To get started, please email your complete Mailing Address to Renee.
+To get started, please email your complete Mailing Address to Charlotte.
 We will keep it on file and if you have a change of residence, please alert HRM immediately.
 Below is a quick review of the rating scale with some expanded descriptions.